-Balanced and restorative justice-based practices for judges
+Balanced and restorative justice practices for prosecutors

 The following justice practices may already be used in some jurisdictions, but the degree to which they can be considered BARJ-based may vary.
 BARJ-based practices adhere to the balanced approach by giving equal attention, whenever possible, to victims, offenders, and communities, and are based on the principles of restorative justice.
 Several ways exist to make current practices more effective and consistent with the BARJ philosophy.